6 Introduction to the Command Line

 Much like streams of water in the real world, datastreams can be redirected.

-This way you can save the stdout of a program (or even the stderr) into a file for later!
+This way we can save the stdout of a program (or even the stderr) into a file for later!

-• An arrow pointing TO your program name!
+• An arrow pointing TO the program name!

-• An arrow pointing AWAY your program name!
+• An arrow pointing AWAY the program name!

 • Because it is the secondary output stream.